-8.40.5 The requirement for a player to protect himself
+8.40.5 The requirement for players to protect themselves

 It is only experienced players who are expected to protect themselves.
 If such players receive an explanation which is implausible, and they are able to protect themselves by seeking further clarification without putting their side's interests at risk (e.g. by transmitting unauthorised information or waking the opposition up), failure to do so may prejudice the redress to which they would otherwise be entitled.